Here is a moment I had six months ago.

 Denis mentioned Ernest Becker's The Denial of Death, Viktor Frankl's Man's Search for Meaning, and Phil Stutz and Barry Michels' The Tools.
 He also mentioned men who have influenced him such as Arthur Fonzarelli, Don Draper, Zorba the Greek, Russel Brand, Neil Strauss and Alan Watts.

-A few weeks ago "Jane" posted this publically on Facebook.
+A few weeks ago "Jane" posted this publicly on Facebook.

 It's all true... except the part where I sexually harassed her.
 Nor did I blame her for my behavior in this email to my classmates.
 Victim-blaming is unforgivable in our field, so it seems worth my trouble to dispute the charge.
 Likewise, I hope my colleagues here are successful at disputing anyone ridiculous enough to charge them with slut-shaming men like me (how cool would THAT be!).